 Recent elections in Ireland, Spain and Portugal have signalled growing populist, anti-austerity sentiment across Europe.
 At the same time, elections in Germany and France will take place in 2017 with anti-establishment (and very often anti-EU and anti-immigration) parties polling well in both countries.
 Regardless of the economic situation among different countries, anti-EU parties have gained popularity across Europe.
 As these growing political forces encourage widespread distrust of the EU’s institutions, the much-needed movement toward closer European integration and coordination is under increasing threat.

 Whether the Eurozone will collapse or survive over the medium term largely depends on politics, as it has primacy over economics.
 Our core scenario foresees policy makers continuing with a reform agenda, albeit painfully slowly, with any reformist zeal being stymied by the need for frequent consensus and compromise.
 Several more changes to the Eurozone’s institutional framework are required in the next years and implementation risks are high.

 Despite our core belief that the Eurozone will survive (at least) for the next 5-10 years, we recommend monitoring the situation closely.
 The risk of a break-up might increase again, especially if the four key short-term risks we have identified materialise and their spill-over effects cannot be contained.

 Daniele Fraietta is the expert on the euro zone region for Dun & Bradstreet’s Country Risk team, and her post is part of our 2020 Vision content series, providing our global economic outlook to the next decade.
-For our full global outlook to 2020, view the replay of our recent webinar, and click here for more on our Country Risk insights.
+Click here for more on our Country Risk insights.